 Control Chart – A type of quality control that includes graphs or charts that can be employed to study how business or manufacturing processes change over a period of time.

-A good understanding of the changes can help avoid inconsistencies that can happen in products due to these changes.
+While preparing for product inspection, a good understanding of the changes can help avoid inconsistencies that can happen in products due to these changes.
 The overall stability of a product can be analyzed with the four process states in the control charts; the ideal state, threshold state, the blink of chaos

 state and the chaos state which is when the process is out of exhibit control.